AmbiqAI/heartkit/docs/zoo/beat.md

 ---

-## <span class="sk-h2-span"> Evaluation Metrics </span>

-For each dataset, 10% of the data is held out for testing.
-From the remaining, 20% of the data is randomly selected for validation.
-There is no mixing of subjects between the training, validation, and test sets.
-Furthermore, the test set is held fixed while training and validation are randomly split during training.
-We evaluate the models performance using a variety of metrics including loss, accuracy, F1 score, average precision (AP).

----

 ## <span class="sk-h2-span">Class Mapping</span>

-Below outlines the class label mappings used to train segmentation models.
+Below outlines the class label mappings for the arrhtyhmia models.

-=== "2-Stage"
+=== "2-Class"

     Classify PAC and PVC as a single class.